Channel Football Club: The formation of Channel Football Club

-The Struggle and Joining the Old Scholars
+Channel joins the Old Scholars FA.

 After losing their final twenty three consecutive matches in the SFL Regional League, including a winless 2008 season, the Channel Football Club applied to join the more social Old Scholars Football Association.

 In January 2009, the Channel Football Club was granted permission to join the Old Scholars Football Association.

-The club feared that they would be no match for former Premier League clubs rejoining the same competition as them, and that the resulting beatings they would've suffered could well have spelled the end of the Channel Football Club's existence.
+The club feared that they would be no match for former Premier League clubs rejoining the same competition as them after several had abdicated to join the new Tasmanian State League with the remainder rejoining a single-tier SFL competition, and that the resulting beatings they would've suffered could well have spelled the end of the Channel Football Club's existence.

-After a number of years of continuous struggle in the OSFA, including losing their first forty consecutive matches in the competition, the club battled on until the end of the 2015 season.
+After a number of years of continuous struggle in the OSFA, including losing their first thirty-nine consecutive matches in the competition (giving Channel the unwanted distinction of holding the Tasmanian record for consecutive defeats at the time with sixty-two), the club battled on until the end of the 2015 season.

 Over the Summer break, Channel found itself with a critical shortage of players and in March 2016 it announced that the club would cease to exist effective immediately.

 Channel's final match in its existence was on Saturday, 29 August 2015 at Snug Park in the final roster round of that season's Old Scholars Football Association when they hosted eventual premier, Richmond.

 Richmond won the match by 45-points, 15.13 (103) to Channel 9.4 (58).